Braid group and $q$-Racah polynomials: Conclusion

 In this paper, we have mainly considered representations, since it was sufficient for our purposes.
 However, a more abstract point of view could have been taken by considering the algebra of the centralizer of the diagonal embedding of $\Usl$ in the tensor product of three identical spin-$s$ representations, that we denoted $\cC_s$.
 A conjecture that describes algebraically the centralizer of $\Usl$ in the tensor product of any three irreducible representations of spins $j_1,j_2,j_3$ was proposed in \cite{CVZ2}, where it is suggested that this more general centralizer is a quotient of the Askey--Wilson algebra.
 In the case $j_1=j_2=j_3=s$, the centralizer $\cC_s$ should also be a quotient of the braid group algebra on three strands; it is known to be isomorphic to the Temperley--Lieb algebra for $s=\frac{1}{2}$, and to the Birman--Murakami--Wenzl algebra for $s=1$.
 We trust that it should be possible to present the centralizer $\cC_s$ explicitly as a quotient of the braid group algebra, for any spin $s$, by using an algebraic version of the braid matrices $S_i$ defined in the present paper.
 In fact, we plan to report on this in the future.
 This would provide a better algebraic understanding of the connection between the braid group and the $q$-Racah polynomials.

+The authors thank Paul Terwilliger for pointing out the connections with spin Leonard pairs.
 N. Cramp\'e is partially supported by Agence Nationale de la Recherche Projet AHA ANR-18-CE40-0001.
 The work of L. Vinet is funded in part by a discovery grant of the Natural Sciences and Engineering Research Council (NSERC) of Canada.
 M. Zaimi held a graduate scholarship from the Fonds de recherche du Qu\'ebec -- Nature et technologies (FRQNT) and was also partly funded by an Alexander-Graham-Bell scholarship from the NSERC.